Growing up in old Singapore

 Don’t believe a word when you read post-colonial narratives about the “struggle” for independence of the 1950s and 1960s.
-The natives were far worse off under their own rulers before the British came, and most of them are far worse off after the British left.
-Of course many Englishmen believed all non-whites were racially inferior and forbade them entering their clubs and parks or dining with them (except when the natives were in England where they were allowed to address Parliament).
-These were the “injustice” imposed on the natives, as described by E M Forster in A Passage to India.
+The natives were far worse off under their own despots before the British came.
+Of course most Englishmen (except Rudyard Kipling, EM Forster and George Orwell) believed all non-whites were racially inferior and forbade them entering their clubs and parks or dining with them (unless the natives were in England where they were then allowed to address Parliament).
+These were the “injustice” imposed on the natives, as described by Mr Forster in his overly hefty novel, A Passage to India.
 For an unflinching account of white racism and bigotry, though, read Orwell’s Burmese Days (1934).

 As proof of British benevolence, look at Singapore.
-Before the British set up the colony, it was a deserted island full of jungle, malarial swamps, pirate hideouts and tigers (no, there weren’t any lions, and calling Singapore the Lion City was a typo error).
+Before the British set up their trading post, it was a island of dense jungle, malarial swamps, pirate hideouts and tigers (no, there weren’t any lions, and calling Singapore the Lion City was a typo error).
 The moment the British started a settlement and a port, Chinese migrants came by their thousands, and continued to flock to Singapore until 1949 when Mao’s Red Army conquered the mainland and closed the door to emigration.

-However, I am upset with the British on two counts: they shot dead all the tigers in Singapore (inclduing those that hid under the billiard table in Raffles Hotel), and they introduced opium to the Chinese.
-Also, they didn’t want the locals to study their language or eat butter scones or go to their churches or celebrate Christmas or shop in their department stores.
-Alas, we, the yellows, tans and blacks, were the ones who forsook our cultures and heritage, and rushed to their churches, lit up Christmas trees, ate sour strawberry with milk, learnt and wrote better English than the English, and worshipped their bearded god more fervently than they.
+However, I am upset with the British on several counts: they shot dead all the tigers in Singapore (including those that hid under the billiard table in Raffles Hotel), and they introduced opium to the Chinese.
+Also, they didn’t want the locals to study their language or eat butter scones or sit on their church pews or celebrate Christmas or shop in their Robinson department store.
+Alas, we, the yellows, tans and blacks, were the ones who forsook our cultures and heritage, and rushed to their churches, lit up their Christmas trees, ate their sour strawberry with milk, and wrote better English than the WASPs (White Anglo-Saxon Protestants), and worshipped their god more fervently than they.

 Life is short and capricious.
-Before we get too old and foggy, it behooves us to re-look any long-accepted teachings and evaluate them based on careful study and unbiased investigation, and not because we find their message comforting.
+Before we grow old and foggy, it behooves us to re-look lifelong teachings and evaluate them based on careful study and unbiased investigation, and not because we find their message comforting.
 Don’t be like the pre-war China author Lin Yutang who once explained in an early book why he wasn’t a Christian and then in old age reverted to one because he found the religious rites assuaged his grief over his beloved daughter’s suicide.

-I love the tuneful Christian hymns, carols and spirituals, and used to take consolation in singing them in “seasons of distress and grief”.
-Many passages of the bible too offer similar consolation.
+I loved the tuneful Christian hymns and the rable-rousing black spirituals, and used to take consolation singing them in “seasons of distress and grief”.
+Many passages of the bible too offer similar comfort.
 In this way I was beguiled into the religion.
-Dear reader, I'm not trying to convince you to depart from what you believe but it is important that you spend your time wisely.

-Take up meditation so you know how to tame your mind, and be calm, confident and concentrated when death comes.
-Training your mind to gain inner insight and detachment and stability is life's only priority.
-We must not allow ourselves to die like a whimpering kid being led into a demon-haunted darkness!
-Die with clarity and calm abiding is the least that we can do for ourselves.
+Nothing else matters.
+We must not allow ourselves to die like whimpering slaves being led into a demon-haunted darkness!
+Dying with clarity and calm abiding is the least that we can do for ourselves.
+Do it.